Health and Wellness

 The academic success of our veteran students while at UHV is essential, as their performance in the classroom impacts their successful matriculation into a career after college.
 As such, UHV has the Student Success Center available for our veterans to utilize at no cost.
 The Student Success Center is a comprehensive resource center available to all students.
 The Student Success Center promotes classroom success by working closely with faculty to provide an array academic support programs.
 They offer a writing center and a peer education program for students at all levels, in addition to supplemental instruction and testing.
 The writing and peer education services are delivered face-to-face and online in order to meet the demands of our diverse and widespread student population.

 UHV wants every student who attends our institution to be successful after college.
 We want our graduates to obtain jobs that satisfy their salary and work environment expectations.
 While industries differ in focus, employers are similar with what they want in recently graduated individuals beginning their first full time job.
 As so, it is important to ensure workforce skills are obtained by students during college, and can be articulated on a job application or in an interview.
 Oftentimes, veterans may need guidance transitioning from the military to the private sector professionally.
-The Office of Career Services offers a number of services to assist our veteran students in their professional development.
+The Career Development Center offers a number of services to assist our veteran students in their professional development.
 They include:

 - Career Assessments